Hassan6085/Hassan6085/README.md

 # Hi there, I'm Hassan! 👋

-I am a BSIT graduate (CGPA: 3.16) and a practical, AI-assisted software developer.
+I am a recent BSIT graduate (CGPA: 3.16) and an enthusiastic software developer.
+I love exploring different technologies and bringing ideas to life through practical, working projects.

-My development approach is focused on **System Integration and End-to-End Workflows**.
-I don't memorize syntax or code from scratch.
-Instead, I leverage AI tools to generate code, and my real expertise lies in piecing those blocks together.
-I know exactly how to structure project files, which libraries are needed for specific tasks, and how to orchestrate different modules so the final software runs flawlessly.
-If an error occurs, I effectively debug and resolve it using AI.

-### 🚀 Core Competencies
-* **AI-Assisted Development:** Utilizing AI for rapid code generation, error fixing, and logic implementation.
-* **System Architecture:** Managing complex file structures and ensuring smooth data flow across entire applications.
+As a growing developer, I take a modern and practical approach to coding.
+I actively use AI tools to help write and debug code, which allows me to focus on how things connect together.
+My main strength is taking different pieces—like APIs, databases, and user interfaces—and integrating them so the final software runs perfectly.
+I might not memorize every line of syntax, but I know how to structure files, fix errors, and get the job done.

+### 🌱 What I Do Best
+* **Practical Development:** Using AI assistants to quickly generate code, understand logic, and resolve bugs.
+* **Project Integration:** Connecting third-party APIs (Gemini, Pexels, YouTube) and linking front-end interfaces with back-end logic.
-* **UI/UX Desktop Apps:** Building functional desktop applications using PyQt6, HTML, CSS, JS, and Eel.
+* **Building UIs:** Creating functional desktop and web applications using PyQt6, HTML, CSS, JS, and Eel.
-* **API Integration & Automation:** Connecting third-party APIs (Gemini, Pexels, YouTube Data) and automating workflows.
+* **Eager to Learn:** Always experimenting with new domains, from hardware (IoT) to automation bots.

 ### 💻 My Projects Portfolio

-**AI & Automation Software**
+**AI & Automation Projects**
-* **Next-Gen AI Video Agent:** Desktop app (Eel UI) using Python, Gemini API for scripts, Kokoro TTS for voiceovers, Stable Diffusion for images, and Moviepy for video composing.
+* **Next-Gen AI Video Agent:** Desktop app (Eel UI) using Python.
+Integrates Gemini API for scripts, Kokoro TTS for voice, Stable Diffusion for images, and Moviepy to compose the final video.
-* **Twitter Auto Reply Bot:** PyQt6 desktop app that replies to keywords on recent posts (350 replies/24h) without API keys, using Selenium and Stealth Chrome.
+* **Twitter Auto Reply Bot:** PyQt6 desktop app that replies to keywords on recent posts automatically using Selenium and Stealth Chrome.
-* **YouTube Auto Shorts Bot:** PyQt6 app that fetches YouTube videos via API, cuts 3-7 second clips, and concatenates them into 4K shorts.
-Also creates videos from images using Pexels API.
+* **YouTube Auto Shorts Bot:** PyQt6 app that fetches YouTube videos via API, cuts 3-7 second clips, and concatenates them into shorts.
+Also creates videos from Pexels images.
 * **Next-Gen TTS:** PyQt6 app running the Xttv2 model locally from Hugging Face for voice cloning.
-* **Video Downloader, Splitter & Audio Extractor:** PyQt6 desktop utility to download, chunk, and extract audio from videos.
+* **Video Downloader, Splitter & Audio Extractor:** A handy PyQt6 desktop utility to download, chunk, and extract audio from videos.
-* **Korotts:** Deployed live on Hugging Face.
+* **Korotts:** A project deployed live on Hugging Face.

 **Management Systems & Web Development**
-* **School Fee Management System:** PyQt6 app with SQLite3, Google Drive backup, role-based access, multi-campus/class management, and dynamic fee/discount handling.
+* **School Fee Management System:** PyQt6 app with a SQLite3 database, Google Drive backup, role-based access, and dynamic fee management for multiple campuses.
-* **Shipment Company Backend:** Partially deployed on VPS.
-Uses Python, Raspberry Pi (2 cameras for scanning/activity recording), AWS S3, Firebase Firestore, and APIs for Super Admin, Merchant, Home Owner, and Driver apps.
+* **Shipment Company Backend:** A partially deployed backend on a VPS.
+Uses Python, Raspberry Pi cameras, AWS S3, and Firebase to connect apps for admins, merchants, and drivers.
 * **My Own Portfolio:** Built with Next.js, connected to MongoDB, and deployed live on Vercel.
-* **Shopping Store:** HTML, CSS, PHP, and MySQL database setup with login/signup, admin panel, and dummy checkout.
+* **Shopping Store:** HTML, CSS, PHP, and MySQL setup featuring login, admin panel, and a dummy checkout.
-* **Static Advertisement Websites:** Developed using HTML, CSS, JavaScript, and React.js.
+* **Static Advertisement Websites:** Developed basic front-end sites using HTML, CSS, JavaScript, and React.js.
-* **Chat Bot:** Built using PHP, HTML, CSS, and JavaScript.
+* **Chat Bot:** A simple chatbot built using PHP, HTML, CSS, and JavaScript.

-**Hardware, IoT & Mobile Applications**
+**Hardware, IoT & Mobile Apps**
-* **Auto Pet Feeder:** Built with ESP32, Servo motor, Blynk cloud, and a mobile app for remote WiFi control.
+* **Auto Pet Feeder:** An IoT project built with an ESP32, Servo motor, and Blynk cloud, controllable via a mobile app over WiFi.
-* **Mobile Driving App:** Built in Flutter (Android Studio) featuring a dummy map and JSON server.
+* **Mobile Driving App:** A Flutter (Android Studio) app featuring a dummy map and JSON server integration.
-* **Sugarcane Disease Detection App:** Flutter app with dummy authentication and integrated detection model.
+* **Sugarcane Disease Detection App:** A Flutter application integrating an AI detection model with dummy authentication.
-* **Rubber Ducky (Raspberry Pi Pico W):** Converted Rubber Ducky scripts to run via Arduino IDE on a Pico W.
+* **Rubber Ducky (Pico W):** Converted Rubber Ducky scripts to run via the Arduino IDE on a Raspberry Pi Pico W.

-**Cybersecurity, Networking & Machine Learning**
+**Networking & Machine Learning Basics**
-* **Brixia Dataset Model:** Trained model for COVID-19 heatmap and Grad-CAM visualization.
+* **Brixia Dataset Model:** Trained a basic model for COVID-19 heatmaps using Grad-CAM.
-* **WhatsApp Web QR Phishing Page:** Custom page that captures QR logins to automate bot messaging (Educational/PoC).
+* **WhatsApp Web QR Phishing Page:** An educational/PoC custom page that captures QR logins to automate bot messaging.
-* **Windows Server & Linux:** Experience with DHCP, Active Directory, DNS, File Sharing Server.
-Familiar with Kali Linux (Nmap, Setoolkit, Wireshark) and mid-level Cisco Packet Tracer.
+* **Windows Server & Linux:** Basic experience with DHCP, Active Directory, DNS, and File Sharing.
+Familiar with Kali Linux tools (Nmap, Wireshark) and Cisco Packet Tracer.

+---
+📫 **Always excited to learn, build new things, and collaborate on interesting projects!**